hdlugas/MZsearch/paper/paper.md

 ---
-title: 'EZsearch: A Python-Based Compound Idnetification Tool for GC-MS and LC-MS-Based Metabolomics'
+title: 'MZsearch: A Python-Based Compound Idnetification Tool for GC-MS and LC-MS-Based Metabolomics'
 tags:
   - Python
   - metabolomics